Liuhongzhi2018/LearningforIELTS/SpeakingP2-3_31.md

 31.3.
 Which one is more important, keeping a good relationship with colleagues or doing well at work?

+On the one hand, having relationships with your peers can have a direct impact on our professional success.
+Coworkers who have positive relationships with one another are more likely to perform well when working together on a project.
+Collaboration among team members typically results in less ambiguity in communication, and everyone is more clear on exactly what their specific tasks are.

+On the other hand, effective workers get exciting projects, win important clients, and are well respected by their colleagues and bosses.
+Being truly effective at work can pay off now and throughout our careers.
+Effective workers are often the most respected and the most productive in their workplaces, and they're often the first to be considered for a promotion.

 31.4.
 What benefits are there when a child is popular at school?

+A student who is popular on his or her own merits is generally a happy, well-adjusted individual.
+These students are friendly, talk to everyone, do well with academics and set a good example.
+Their peers look up to them because they are admired for their positive traits.
+These students will be more well liked by most of their peers.